 Qualifications and Responsibilities

-ARCUS does not have Board seats designated for particular disciplines or areas.
-The primary qualification is an interest in and commitment to arctic research and education and a willingness to commit time and effort to developing and promoting ARCUS' programs.
-The Council does try to maintain a broad disciplinary and geographic mix.
-Board membership is not restricted to people from member institutions; people from non-member institutions can hold up to three Board seats.
+ARCUS does not have board seats officially designated for particular disciplines or organizations.
+The primary qualification is an interest in and commitment to Arctic research and education and a willingness to commit time and effort to developing and promoting ARCUS' mission.
+Board members, once elected, must be employed by organizations that are members of ARCUS and/or be individual ARCUS members.
+Board members are not required to be US citizens or affiliated with a US organization.

-The primary job responsibilities of the Board are:
+The essential responsibilities of the board are to:

-- Promotes the interests of its member institutions and the larger arctic research community by taking positions on and promulgating position statements about important issues related to arctic science;
+- Promote the interests of its member institutions and the larger Arctic research community

-Article IV, Section 1.
-Powers.
-There shall be a Board of Directors in which shall be vested the government and general management of the affairs, powers, funds, and property of the Corporation, except as otherwise provided by law or by these Bylaws.
-To this end and without limitation of the foregoing or of the Board's powers expressly conferred by these Bylaws, the Board shall have power to authorize others to act on behalf of the Corporation, to make rules and regulations for the Corporation's management, to create such additional offices or committees as it deems appropriate, and to select, employ, or remove such of its agents or employees as it shall deem best.
+Article IV, Section 1 - "The Board of Directors is charged with governance and oversight of the affairs, powers, funds, and property of the corporation, except as otherwise provided by law or by these bylaws.
+To this end and without limitation of the foregoing or of the board's powers expressly conferred by these bylaws, the board shall have power to authorize others to act on behalf of the corporation, to make rules and regulations for the corporation's management, to create such additional offices or committees as it deems appropriate, and to select, employ, or remove such of its agents or employees as it shall deem best."